miekg/cf/README.md

 Trailing commas of lists are removed.

-Package cf uses the lexer and parser from CFEngine's source and converts it into a (Go) AST that we can walk and print.
-The AST is also exported and available to consumers of this package.

 Install the `cffmt` binary with: `go install github.com/miekg/cf/cmd/cffmt@main`.
 Then use it by giving it a filename or piping to standard input.
 The pretty printed document is printed to standard output.

     ./cffmt ../../testdata/promtest.cf

-Notes that cf will _not correctly parse_:

-- Comments that are placed in a bundle/body but at the end.
-These will be dropped.
-- Multiline comments with an _escaped_ quoting characters.
-- Likely doesn't work with Windows line endings.
-- Macros _are not parsed at all_.

-## TODO

-- Add tests with malformed content.
-- promise guards don't have classguards as children, and they should.

 ## Abstract Syntax Tree